thelastpickle/cassandra-medusa/k8s/README.md

 use_mgmt_api = 1
 ```

 The `cassandra_url` value needs to be the URL to the Management API [snapshot REST endpoint](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/datastax/management-api-for-apache-cassandra/master/management-api-server/doc/openapi.json&nocors#operation/takeSnapshot) enabled in your Cassandra image.
-With configuration similar to the above,Medusa will make POST and DELETE REST calls to the API to perform backup and restore operation.s
+With configuration similar to the above, Medusa will make POST and DELETE REST calls to the API to perform backup and restore operations.

 # Kubernetes Image